A leather wallet on a table with credit card sticking out, next to a payment receipt

 You may automatically be offered a higher credit limit once you’ve proved yourself to be a responsible borrower by always repaying on time.
 Otherwise, you can contact your provider to ask for an increase, which you may or may not get.

-Be aware that a requested increase will appear on your credit file, whereas an automatic one won’t.
+Be aware that a requested increase will leave a mark on your credit file, whereas an automatic one won’t.

 Can I pay off my credit card early?

-Unlike with many loans and mortgage debts, you normally won’t be charged any fees or penalties for paying off a credit card debt early.
+Yes, you can pay off your credit card early.
+Unlike with many loans and mortgage debts, you normally won’t be charged any fees or penalties.

 How do I cancel a credit card?

 To cancel your credit card, contact your credit card provider and let them know you want to close the account.
-You’ll need to pay off any balance left on your card.
+Before you can do this, you’ll need to pay off any balance left on your card.

 Once the card is cancelled, cut through the number and name, and throw it away.